CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/popQuiz.md

-#Pop Quiz
+# Pop Quiz

-###What is the Single Responsiblity Principle and why would you use it?
+### What is the Single Responsibility Principle and why would you use it?

 A class should have only one reason to change,